veigamann/trustedsource-checker/README.md

 - Support for multiple TrustedSource products
 - Displays URL status, categorization, and reputation
 - Easy to use and integrate into your browsing workflow
+- Cross-browser compatibility (Firefox, Chrome, Edge, and other Chromium-based browsers)

 ## Installation

+### Firefox

 1. Clone this repository or download the source code.
 2. Open Firefox and navigate to `about:debugging`.
 3. Click on "This Firefox" in the left sidebar.
 4. Click on "Load Temporary Add-on" and select the `manifest.json` file from the extension directory.

+### Chrome, Edge, and other Chromium-based browsers

+1. Clone this repository or download the source code.
+2. Open your Chromium-based browser and navigate to the extensions page:
+   - Chrome: `chrome://extensions`
+   - Edge: `edge://extensions`
+3. Enable "Developer mode" using the toggle switch in the top right corner.
+4. Click on "Load unpacked" and select the directory containing the extension files.

 ## Usage